 How to Measure the Impact of SEO, Beyond Organic Traffic

 While SEO has a lot of benefits, it can be hard to measure the impact if you're only looking at SEO KPIs.
-Here are a few other ways to use various metrics and KPIs to measure the success of your SEO efforts:
+Here are a few other ways to use the various metrics and KPIs that come along with SEO analytics to measure the success of your SEO efforts:

-Overall Website Visitor Growth: Look at the total number of website visitors each month to see if there is an increase since starting your SEO efforts.
+Look at the total number of website visitors each month to see if there has been an increase since starting your SEO efforts.

-Leads and Sales: One of the ultimate goals of SEO is to generate leads and sales for your client.
-Track this by setting up conversion tracking in Google Analytics or another analytics tool.
+One of the ultimate goals of SEO is to generate leads and sales for your client.
+Track this by setting up conversion tracking in Google Analytics or another SEO analytics tool.
 This will help you see the total sales generated and how the trend aligns with the SEO growth, even if they are not directly attributed to keywords or organic traffic sources.

-Increase Brand Awareness: Another benefit of SEO is improved branding.
+Another one of benefits of SEO is improved branding.
 This can be harder to quantify but look at measures like brand searches as a proxy for improved branding.

 All of these metrics are available in the Web Analytics Dashboard from AgencyAnalytics.